 For a nimble charity, a virtual race creates multiple touch points and levers for fundraising—with none of a road-race’s hassles like renting porta potties, securing permits or risking a rain-out.

-While many charities try to maximize race proceeds by charging high registration fee, we hope this post convinces you that a lower entry fee results in bigger fundraising receipts.
+While many charities try to maximize race proceeds by charging high registration fee, we hope this post persuades you that a lower entry fee results in bigger fundraising receipts.
 Lower entry fees boosts the number of racers, which in turn boosts both p2p fundraising and sponsorship revenues.
+And more racers makes for a merrier race!
 (Remember: there’s no Racery fee on donations.)

 This post reviews five features of virtual race that are important for fundraisers—registration, p2p fundraising, visibility, corporate donations and sponsorships—and how they interact.
 (If you’re new here, don’t miss our advice on how to promote a virtual race or Racery’s beautiful digital bling!)

 The most obvious time to raise money in a virtual race is during registration.
 So it’s tempting to get greedy and overprice your race.
 The thinking goes: “Some half marathons cost $150… just for one morning!
 Our virtual marathon/ultra lasts two weeks and our cause is better.
 So we should be able to charge at least $50, right?”

 Don’t give in to the temptation of overpricing your virtual race’s registration fee!

 First, potential racers who haven’t yet experienced how much fun virtual racing is won’t pay as much for a virtual event as for its physical predecessor, no matter how fancy the route or the digital bling.

 Second, your virtual event has to compete with a potentially infinite supply of other virtual races.
 Demand for virtual races is very elastic.
 We’ve observed that virtual race directors raising prices by 40%—say from $25 to $35—can cut total entries in half.

 The big opportunity for fund raising and list building comes after the registration process is complete and the race has started.
 Every racer automatically gets their own p2p fundraising page.